danielabar/meblog/src/markdown/rails-postgres-docker.md

   database:
     image: postgres:14
     volumes:
+      # Named volume to persist database data outside of container.
+      # Format is "named_volume:path/in/container"
       - db_pg_data:/var/lib/postgresql/data

+      # Host mount for one-time initialization.
+      # Format is "./path/on/host:/path/in/container"
       - ./init.sql:/docker-entrypoint-initdb.d/init.sql
     ports:
-      # Map to something other than default 5432 on host in case Postgres is also running natively on host.
+      # Map to something other than default 5432 on host in case Postgres
+      # is also running natively on host.
       # Format is "host:container"
       - "5434:5432"
     environment: